 #5 Get Employees Included in the Decision Making

-One of the biggest mistakes most managers and companies make is that they fail to ask for their employee’s input in the decision-making process; they see them as numbers on a spreadsheet, not valuable assets.
+One of the biggest mistakes most remote managers and companies make is that they fail to ask for their employee’s input in the decision-making process; they see them as numbers on a spreadsheet, not valuable assets.

 You’d be surprised by the amount of constructive feedback employees can provide you with so it’s important to get them involved in this process.
 It will also make them feel more involved which will help push them to work harder.